Frequently asked questions

 Your assignment

-In what form are the conditions of the assignment agreed on?
+In what form are the conditions of the internship agreed on?

-The SES mainly works with small or medium enterprises from all sectors, welfare/healthcare facilities and public administration bodies in African countries.
+The SES mainly works with small or medium enterprises from all sectors, welfare/healthcare facilities and educational institutions in African countries.
 Thanks to its extensive network, the organisation can draw on its traditional volunteering programme to identify suitable enterprises in Africa that would be interested in hosting a young expert in addition to the experienced SES expert.
-The SES always ensures a good match between the topic of the assignment and your expertise and knowledge.
+The SES always ensures a good match between the topic of the internship and your expertise and knowledge.

-What support is available to me at my place of assignment?
+What support is available to me at my place of internship?

 You will always live near your host enterprise.
 As far as possible, tandem partners are accommodated in the same building so that there is always a chance for a chat after work.

-What happens if I fall ill during my assignment?
+What happens if I fall ill during my internship?

 What should I do with my flat whilst I’m abroad?